Mike's New Car: Home media

 Mike's New Car was released on September 17, 2002, attached as a bonus feature on the Monsters, Inc. DVD and VHS release.
-The DVD release features commentary by "Docter and Gould", which turn out to be the directors' young children.
+The DVD release features commentary by "Docter and Gould", which turn out to be the directors' young children, Nicholas Docter and Liam Gould.
 The short was also released on November 10, 2009, on the Monsters, Inc. Blu-ray.